FRCTeam3255/NURDVision/README.md

 These commands can be run invidually if needed (i.e. only nurdcompile and nurdrun if disconnected from internet)

-Any questions contact Mike at the SuperNURDs
+Any questions contact Mike at the SuperNURDs by leaving an issue report on our Github.

 ### Additional info:
-Our belief is that the Jetson TK1 requires ARMHF libraries as such, those are the libraries installed with the install script.
+The Jetson TK1 requires ARM-HF libraries, as such, those are the libraries installed with the install script.
+Our install script sets NURDVision to run at startup and disables desktop GUI running on the jetson, which slows down vision processing.
+To make NURDVision communicate with a roboRIO other than FRC Team 3255's edit NURDVision.cpp with either SSH or FTP and change

+	const int teamNumber = YOUR TEAM NUMBER;
 #### C++ Compiler arguments (nurdcompile)
 	g++ NURDVision.cpp -std=c++11 -lopencv_calib3d -lopencv_core -lopencv_features2d -lopencv_flann -lopencv_highgui -lopencv_imgcodecs -lopencv_imgproc -lopencv_ml -lopencv_objdetect -lopencv_photo -lopencv_shape -lopencv_stitching -lopencv_superres -lopencv_video -lopencv_videoio -lopencv_videostab -lntcore -lwpiutil -o runNURDVision